Melvinsajith/raspberrry_Pi_Pico_windows_7_8_xp/README.md

-# raspberrry_Pi_Pico_windows7
+# raspberrry_Pi_Pico_windows 7,8,xp
-How to install Raspberry pi Pico Driver in Windows 7
+How to install Raspberry pi Pico Driver in Windows 7,8,xp